kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 **$br** - reference to request's first branch

-:fire:**IMPORTANT**: It is R/W variable, you can assign values to it directly in configuration file (will add a new branch).
+🔥**IMPORTANT**: It is R/W variable, you can assign values to it directly in configuration file (will add a new branch).

 ### $bR - Request's all branches